crypt0rr/kb/content/tools/osint/shodan/index.md

 ### Find based on favicon

 Get the favicon and create a hash with the following script.
+To use makes sure to edit the URL in the script.

 {{%attachments fa_icon_class="far fa-file-code" pattern=".*(py)"/%}}